JoelCohle/Covid-Tracing/README.md

 6. All queries on a particular day are made after all movements on said day.
 This is to ensure Uniformity of input.

-7. The list of all Primary and Secondary Contacts in a Day are printed at the end of the Day (**TASK 1**)
+7. The list of all Primary and Secondary Contacts in a Day are printed at the end of the Day

 >## Instructions for input format: